 Pippi Longsocking seems to be a classic all over the world, and like Harry Potter, this makes it a great book to practice with.
 Trying to find books that you already know in your native language might seem redundant (unnecessary, useless, repetitive), but it allows you to focus more on the grammar, sentence structure, prepositions, and noun-verb collocations instead of trying to sort out the story.

 Do you like books about dystopian societies (societies that form after the world has ended)?
 Then check out The Giver.
 It’s about a boy living in a world that only sees in black and white and his job is to remember for society.

 There’s a movie for many of these books as well, so you can read the book, then watch the movie in English (with or WITHOUT subtitles) to improve even more!

 Have you read any of these books?
 Which are some of your favorite books to improve English?
 Share with us in the comments below!

-Erin Duffin lives in Berlin, is an English teacher, yoga instructor, and avid reader, as you can see!
+Erin Duffin lives in Hamburg, is an English teacher, yoga instructor, and avid reader, as you can see!
 She’s love to see your recommended reading list as well!

 Looking for more phrases, ways to use English every day, or get the conversation started?
 Sign up for our newsletter or check out the website!